 Here’s how Richard would rewrite this cold email to sell outsourcing services:

-What brings this email a high reply rate?
+Why will this email get a high reply rate?

 #1 Relevant icebreaker